AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/GasDetection.md

   delay(1000); // Wait for 1 second before the next loop iteration }
 ```
+### Q1: What does `5.0 / 1023.0` represent?
+It converts the analog reading from the gas sensor to the corresponding voltage value.

+### Q2: What does `voltage > 1.5` check?
+It indicates a higher gas concentration.
+If true, it turns on the LED as an alert, based on the sensor's calibration.

 ## Output
 - When the gas concentration exceeds the threshold, the LED lights up, indicating the presence of gas.